AUSTIN, TX – June 4th, 2020

 - Retail: A successful e-commerce strategy requires a sound Internet strategy.
 With the help of cloud adoption, Internet-based retail is able to effectively market to customers and save their product data for less money.

 - Finance: Efficient expense management, human resources, and customer communications are three of the most important business needs of today’s finance organizations.
 For these reasons, financial services institutions are now placing their email platforms and marketing tools in the cloud.

 - Education: Internet-based education opportunities are now more popular than ever.
 The cloud allows universities, private institutions, and K-12 public schools to provide learning, homework, and grading systems online.

 Additional industries benefiting from cloud adoption include construction, real estate, and not-for-profit.
-No matter the business focus, companies of varying sizes can benefit from this technology revolution:

 - Large Companies and Corporations: Corporate environments require the largest IT investment.
 Enterprise cloud adoption results in significant bottom line savings by improving efficiency, eliminating the need for a large security and maintenance staff, and lowering the cost of server space.

 - Small and Mid-Size Companies: An increase in staff, clientele, and projects often require small and mid-size organizations to quickly grow their IT infrastructure.
 Engaging in cloud computing allows for efficient and cost-effective scalability that takes minutes instead of days.